Calculating the Enthalpy of Formation

 Elemental Substances and Their Enthalpy Values

 Elemental forms of substances such as hydrogen, oxygen, nitrogen, chlorine, carbon, copper, and sodium exhibit an enthalpy change of zero.
-This is an important consideration when calculating the enthalpy changes in reactions involving these events.
+This is an important consideration when calculating the enthalpy changes in reactions involving these elements.

 Consider the formation of water (`H_2O`) from hydrogen gas (`H_2`) and oxygen gas (`O_2`).
 The reaction can be represented as: